12 fascinating stats about UX and usability testing to help your business case

 As experience dominates the concerns of the financial industry, Sarah Anderson – UX Director at Yodlee – finds the desire to capture qualitative feedback and quantitative metrics to feed the organization’s development cycles have never been higher.

 “I’m an army of one, which led me to UserZoom as a platform.
-We were using another company before and they were really just focused on think aloud and more qualitative research findings and I switched over to UserZoom because you guys have it all – the think aloud portion but also the quantitative analysis.”
+We were using another company before and they were really just focused on think-out-loud and more qualitative research findings and I switched over to UserZoom because you guys have it all – the think-out-loud portion but also the quantitative analysis.”

 UserZoom is not only helping Yodlee get insights from multiple testing methods but also helping Sarah scale the number of insights delivered to the organization.
 Since 2015 there’s been 1900% increase in studies conducted.